mautrix/docs/bridges/go/imessage/mac/setup.md

 # iMessage bridge setup (macOS)
-**Note: This bridge is no longer actively maintained, but should work as long as Apple supports the AppleScript interface and doesn't change the chat.db schema too much.**

 Please note that everything in these docs are meant for server admins who want to self-host the bridge.
 If you're just looking to use the bridges, check out [Beeper], which provides fully managed instances of all of these bridges.